The best part of Passover isn’t the four glasses of Manischewitz, it’s matzah pizza! Here is not one but TWO recipes for you. Because I love you.

 Instructions

-- Preheat your oven to 350 and line a cookie sheet with foil.
-Toast the matzah for about 10 minutes.
+- Preheat your oven to 375 degrees F and line a cookie sheet with parchment paper.
+Brush matzah with melted butter and toast the matzah for about 5 minutes.
 This will make the pizza extra crispy and not get soggy once you put the topping on.

 - Mix half of the tomato sauce with the cream cheese until well combined.